iMnuelll/100-Days-Code-With-Python/README.md

 ### Day30: Updated the Password Manager and NATO Alphabet
 - **Updated Password Manager and Nato Alphabet prject with Catching Exception json file.**

+### Day 31: Flashcard App for Learning French Words
+- **Started building a Flashcard App using Tkinter.
+It displays French words and their English translations.
+Added functionality to remove known words from the learning list.**